What makes math problems hard for reinforcement learning: a case study: Reinforcement learning

-In the rest of this section, we will describe some observations made with the value $T=200$.\footnote{The complete list of hyperparameters for this experiment is summarized in \autoref{app:hyperparameters}.} In \autoref{fig:performance} above, the performance of this experiment is compared with the results of the greedy search and the breadth-first search.
-While PPO consistently outperformed BFS for all values of $n$ and for all lengths of presentations, it consistently underperformed compared to the greedy search.\footnote{The results in this section were obtained using relatively small neural networks for both the actor and the critic networks, each consisting of two layers with 512 hidden units.
+In the rest of this section, we will describe some observations made for an agent trained with the value $T=200$.\footnote{The complete list of hyperparameters for this experiment is summarized in \cref{app:hyperparameters}.} While PPO consistently outperformed BFS for all values of $n$ and for all lengths of presentations, it consistently underperformed compared to the greedy search. \footnote{The results in this section were obtained using relatively small neural networks for both the actor and the critic networks, each consisting of two layers with 512 hidden units.
 It is natural to assume that increasing the size of these networks could enable a PPO agent to outperform the greedy search.
 However, such experiments were not performed due to computational limitations.
-Future work could explore this direction to assess the impact of larger network architectures.} In \autoref{fig:path_lengths_ppo_solved_vs_unsolved}, we plot the distribution of path lengths discovered by greedy search in the two cases of presentations that could / could not be solved by PPO.
+Future work could explore this direction to assess the impact of larger network architectures.} In \cref{fig:path_lengths_ppo_solved_vs_unsolved}, we plot the distribution of path lengths discovered by greedy search in the two cases of presentations that could / could not be solved by PPO.
 It is clear that the presentations PPO solved had, in general, smaller path lengths.
 In particular, all of these had greedy search path lengths less than $200$.

-In \autoref{fig:path_lengths_gs_vs_ppo}, we give a scatterplot of the path lengths discovered by PPO and greedy search for all of the presentations solved by PPO.
+In \cref{fig:path_lengths_gs_vs_ppo}, we give a scatterplot of the path lengths discovered by PPO and greedy search for all of the presentations solved by PPO.
 We note that in many cases, PPO found shorter paths compared to the greedy search.
 This is expected as PPO learns to improve its strategy during the training, discovering shorter paths for presentations it may have already solved.
 The scatterplot shows the shortest paths discovered by PPO for each presentation.
 We also note that in many cases, PPO found longer paths than greedy search.
 This shows that our specific run exhibits a suboptimal policy.
 It could perhaps be improved by performing more hyperparameter tuning on the training process.